IIIF/api/source/community/cfp/index.md

   * Please provide refinements in specified areas, or answers to questions
   * Apologies but the proposed work doesn't fit the criteria sufficiently

 The range of available funds is up to $20,000 USD per project, however for projects of extraordinary quality with significant matching funds, exceptions may be made.
-If requesting more than this amount, please contact the team in advance.
+If requesting more than this amount, please contact the team in advance at [iiif-proposals@googlegroups.com](iiif-proposals@googlegroups.com).

 __Please circulate to other parties that may be interested!__

 {% include acronyms.md %}